phillbaker/butteredscones/README.md

 The SSL certificate presented by the remote logstash server must be signed by the specified CA, if the `"ca"` option is specified.
 Otherwise, **buttered-scones** will not communicate with the remote server.

+If given, **statistics/addr** specifies a socket address where an HTTP server will listen.
+Statistics about what **buttered-scones** is doing will be written in JSON format.
+Use these statistics to debug problems or write automated monitoring tools.
+For example: `curl -si http://localhost:8088`

 **files** supports glob patterns. **buttered-scones** will periodically check for new files that match the glob pattern and tail them.